 Players

-The official entry list for 2023 has yet to be released but below is a selection of players who played in the ATP Munich tennis tournament in 2022:
+The official entry list for 2024 has not yet been released but below is a selection of players who played in the ATP Munich tennis tournament in 2023.

 - Alexander Zverev